Remember to cite LawCareers.Net on your application form if you apply to Penningtons Manches Cooper LLP.

 - Written exercise

 Among our clients we count multi-national corporations, public companies, professional partnerships, banks and financial institutions as well as private individuals, owner managed businesses and start-ups.
-We are conscious that our culture and close working relationships are vital assets and we are determined to maintain these as we increase in size.

 The vacation scheme is open to those candidates who are planning to take up a training contract in two years’ time.
-We seek diverse, high calibre candidates with evidence of academic excellence, varied work experience, drive, confidence, commercial awareness, common sense and team spirit.

 Trainees apply for and work in one of our office locations, all of which offer a high quality, varied training contract.
 We know our trainees are happiest and most successful when busy with good quality work.
 We believe in introducing trainees to challenging cases from the outset.
 We recognise the value of giving trainees responsibility and allowing direct contact with clients with the knowledge that our experienced solicitors are always on hand to give support.